Kanata Theatre: History

-Production History
+Production history

 Location

 The theatre is located at 1 Ron Maslin Way, near the Queensway (Highway 417) on the western side of Kanata, just off Terry Fox Drive.
 There is public parking and bus access by OC-Transpo.

 Performances

 Genres presented include musical theatre, theatre, dance.

-The Ron Maslin Playhouse is rented to Local performing arts schools.

 Funding

 Funding for the construction for the theatre came from Kanata Theatre's own building fund.
 Funding also came from a federal-provincial infrastructure grant, while the then City of Kanata provided the site.